-At this point I have an FCVI connection from each controller going to both Fibre Channel switches in the same site.
+At this point, I have an FCVI connection from each controller going to both Fibre Channel switches on the same site.
 Those are the connections for Site 1 Controller 1.
 I do the same for Site 1 Controller 2:

 … as well as for the two controllers in Site 2.

 For the Node Initiator connections (for our reads from disk and for our writes during Consistency Points) we've got two Node Initiator connections from each node to each switch.

 For the FCVI connections, which are used for the initial NVRAM mirroring between the two sites, we've got a single connection from each controller going to both switches in the same site.
 The Node Initiator connections can use a standard Fibre channel port on the controller.
 The FCVI connection has to use a dedicated 16 G connection.

 Configuration Replication Service

 SVM, LIF, volume, and LUN configuration information is replicated between the two sites using CRS, the Configuration Replication Service.
 CRS replicates over a standard IP network, using cluster peering and inter-cluster Logical Interfaces (LIFs), just like our SnapMirror traffic.

 We've got three different types of connections on our controllers.
 We've got the Node Initiators for connectivity to our disks going over Fibre Channel.
 We've got the FCVI for the NVRAM mirroring, which also goes over the same Fibre Channel network.
 Finally we've got the CRS connectivity, which uses Inter-cluster LIFs going over an IP network.

 Cluster identity is preserved during a switchover from one site to another.
 If a site fails, clients connect to the same IP addresses or WWPN's they were using before at the original site.
 The client data network must therefore span both sites.